ozlemtuncel/pols8810_spring2024/docs/week7.md

 - We can use interval and ratio as DV in OLS (and if we have enough number of categories, ordinal can be also used)
 - We can use factors, ordinal, interval, and ratio as independent variables.
 But, when using factors (binary variable), be careful about interpretation.
 - Notational D is a vector of binary variables
-- Dichotomous, dummy, factor, binary, indicator - these are all the same thing
+- Dichotomous, dummy, factor, binary, indicator - these are all the same thing!
 - Since $D_l$ are mutually exclusive and exhaustive, we need to omit the "reference category" or $\beta_0$ (due to perfect multicollinearity)
 - If we omit the reference the category, it becomes the baseline, and we can interpret using the comparison with the baseline.
 - How to choose a reference cateogry?
 Either there is natural neutral category in your variable (i.e., Independents, Neutral).
 Or, my theory can give a me a meaningful category to pick as a reference.
 If you do not have any guidence from theory, use the modal category (mode of the variable).